seedstack/website/content/docs/seed/manual/rest/restful-api.md

 be an URI or an URI template (`/orders{?id}`).
 By convention, a resource always returns a `self` link with its own URI.
 However, the propery `_links` is optional.
-For more information on link object see the [section 5] of the specification
+For more information on link object see the [section 5] of the specification.

 ### Embedded

 The property `_embedded` is a set of keys and values.
 Keys are relation types and values can be a resource object or an array of resource objects.
-The embedded resources can be complete or partial representation of a resource.
+The embedded resources can be full or partial representations of a resource.

 ### Exposing HAL representations

-SEED provides an handful API to simplify the creation of HAL representations.
+Seed provides an handy API to simplify the creation of HAL representations.
 First, you can take an existing representation and transform it to an HAL representation using the `HALBuilder`.

 ```
-HalRepresntation representation = HalBuilder.create(ProductRepresentation)
+HalRepresentation representation = HalBuilder.create(ProductRepresentation)
                 .self("/rest/products/" + productId)
 				.link("tags", "/rest/products/" + productId + "/tags");
 				.embedded("related", relatedProducts);